-4. Requests for Enrollment
+Requests for Enrollment

-- 4.1.
-Regardless of when mailed, all Requests for Enrollment for CWC Kansas City must be physically present in the administrative office of the school located at 3435 Broadway, Kansas City, MO 64111 on or before the Board approved date and time as publically shared. - 4.2 All Requests for Enrollment must be complete.
-Regardless of reason, failure to have a completed Request for Enrollment in the office of CWC Kansas City by this deadline may constitute a waiver of inclusion in the lottery for the following school year. - 4.3 In order to complete the registration process the following must be received by CWC Kansas City: completed Request for Enrollment.
-Applications that are received timely but are incomplete due to circumstances beyond the control of the applicant may be included in the lottery at the discretion of Executive Director with a right of appeal to the Board. - 4.4 CWC Kansas City STRONGLY encourages all applicants to HAND deliver their application to the administrative offices.
-Any applications not present in the CWC Kansas City offices by the deadline will be deemed to have waived participation in the lottery regardless of reason.
+- 5.1.
+Regardless of when mailed, all Requests for Enrollment for CWC Kansas City must be physically present in the administrative office of the school located at 3435 Broadway, Kansas City, MO 64111 on or before the Board approved date and time as publically shared. - 5.2 All Requests for Enrollment must be complete.
+Regardless of reason, failure to have a completed Request for Enrollment in the office of CWC Kansas City by this deadline may constitute a waiver of inclusion in the lottery for the following school year. - 5.3 In order to complete the registration process the following must be received by CWC Kansas City: completed Request for Enrollment.
+Applications that are received timely but are incomplete due to circumstances beyond the control of the applicant may be included in the lottery at the discretion of Executive Director with a right of appeal to the Board. - 5.4 CWC Kansas City STRONGLY encourages all applicants to HAND deliver their application to the administrative offices.
+Any applications not present in the CWC Kansas City offices by the deadline will be deemed to have waived participation in the lottery regardless of reason. - 5.5.
+CWC Kansas City's admission procedures will be published annually. - 5.6.
+A register of all complete Requests for Enrollment, received in a timely manner, will be maintained in the CWC Kansas City office and will be available for review should an applicant wish to review their individual Request for Enrollment.
+Applicants are required to assure their Request for Enrollment is registered prior to the deadline.